 The carrying value of the Company's financial instruments, including cash and cash equivalents, accounts receivable and accounts payable approximate their fair value due to their short term nature.
-Term Debt with a carrying value of \$492.4 million, net of original issue discount, at December 31, 2018 approximated fair value.
+Senior Notes with a fair value of \$439 million have a carrying value of \$400 million.
 The fair value is based on interest rates that are currently available to the Company for issuance of debt with similar terms and remaining maturities.
-Senior Notes with a fair value of \$396 million have a carrying value of \$400 million.
-If measured at fair value in the financial statements, the Term Debt and Senior Notes would be classified as Level 2 in the fair value hierarchy.
+If measured at fair value in the financial statements, the Senior Notes would be classified as Level 2 in the fair value hierarchy.